ArtFXDev/silex-rez/README.md

 ## Config

-This repository use .rez to step down recusrsively in folders tree.
+This repository use .rez to step down recursively in folders tree.
 Algorithm to find '.rez' files are defined in [this](https://github.com/ArtFXDev/silex_fog_snapin/blob/main/rez/config/rezconfig.py) rezconfig.py